 Pupils at Loddon are mainly unable to communicate formally with speech.
-The Loddon School® uses Total Communication across all aspects of its work, providing visual language (PECS, photos and objects of reference) signing (Makaton) and basic verbal language.
-Total communication ensures that every child has supported language development and is able to communication without frustration.
+The Loddon School[®] uses Inclusive Communication across all aspects of its work, providing visual language (PECS, photos and objects of reference) signing (Makaton) and basic verbal language.
+Inclusive communication ensures that every child has supported language development and is able to communication without frustration.

-Communication aids are used and are specific to each pupil's requirements based upon an assessment of their needs by the speech and language therapist.
+Communication aids are used and are specific to each pupil's requirements based upon an assessment of their need by the Speech and Language Therapist.